Y5/6 Autumn One – Overview

 Welcome to the Year 5 and 6 class page.
-The class teachers are: Miss Hooper, Miss Lindley and Mr Herring.
-This year, we will be supported by Mrs Robinson our wonderful teaching assistant.
+The class teachers are: Miss Lindley and Mr Herring.
+This year, we will be supported by Mrs Robinson and Miss Rick our wonderful teaching assistants.
 Keep an eye out on this page for regular updates and to see what we are up to.

 Our topics this half-term are: